sait-wbdv/sample-code/backend/express/views/README.md

 # View Engines
 The View Layer is a core component of the MVC design pattern and often encompasses the HTML, CSS and Javascript files that are sent to the browser.

+### Terminology
+Template files
-**Template files** are a common method of producing dynamic HTML files from reusable source files.
+: A common method of producing dynamic HTML files from reusable source files.

+Template partials
+: Repeated page fragments that can be added to any page.

+View Engine
-**View Engines** are syntax parsers that compile templates into HTML.
+: A syntax parser that compiles templates into HTML.

 ---

 ### Key Takeaways for Express View Engines
 The following apply to all view engines (whether or not you use EJS):
+1. Views should only be used to compile HTML. `css` and `js` files should be linked externally to keep concerns separated.
+2. Express is view engine agnostic.
+Although we're covering `ejs` in class, there are many alternatives.
+3. Each template engine has its own rules for adding template partials.
-1. `response.render()` will compile a raw template file into an HTML file and send it as a `text/html` response to the client:
+4. `response.render()` will compile a raw template file into an HTML file and send it as a `text/html` response to the client:

     ```js
     app.get('/', function(req, res){